Lalena Shaver Lalena Shaver

 We met on a summer evening at the Bend Brewfest — Kelly working at Whole Foods, me at a nonprofit serving people experiencing homelessness.
 Three weeks after we met we were living together.
 Fifteen years later we are still in the same room by choice, still working side by side when life allows it, still the first person the other one wants to tell things to.
 We fell fast and we fell hard and neither of us has ever quite recovered, which suits us both just fine.

 We have not lived a conventional life together.
-We grew cannabis off the land on ten acres in southern Oregon — farming, growing our own food, cutting our own firewood, living simply and completely in a way that most people only romanticize.
+We grew cannabis off the land on ten acres in southern Oregon — farming, growing our own food, cutting our own firewood, living simply and completely.
 When the power went out for a week we were fine.
 We cooked on the woodstove.
 We had a full pantry.
 We thrived.

 We moved to Arizona for the sunshine and the warmth and because we had both felt, independently and then together, that grey skies were costing us something we couldn't fully name.
-We worked in travel, specializing in Western Europe — building other people's dream trips to the countries we quietly knew we would live in ourselves one day.
+We worked in travel, specializing in Western Europe — building other people's dream trips to the countries we quietly grew to understand that we would live in ourselves one day.

 And then the pandemic came and took that world apart, and we rebuilt, and kept going, the way we all did through that time.

 Through all of it there was a knowing.
 Quiet at first.
 One day we will go.
-Not a plan exactly — more like a compass bearing.
+Not a plan exactly, Kelly knew long before I did — this was more like a compass bearing.
 A direction we were always pointing toward even when life required us to point somewhere else first.

 Then two things happened that made the quiet knowing into something louder.